 As a genre of music intended to create a mood or environment, if often places more emphasis on textural or timbral qualities of the sound used as opposed to the melody or beat.
 To that end, it often makes use of extended harmonies to create large pads of sounds that envelope and elegantly obscure the sources material with the goal of producing a texturally pleasing sound bath.

 This sound bath is often created using many layers of sound, with a healthy dose of reverb applied to recreate the sensation of being in a natural space such as an open field.
 The melodies that are present are often played on acoustic instruments, though synthesizers are almost always used to support these more natural instruments with electronic accompaniment.

-As an intended complement the physical environment, ambient music often incorporates many natural and man-made sounds, such as water, animals, urban noises, and people talking.
+As an intended complement to the physical environment, ambient music often incorporates many natural and man-made sounds, such as water, animals, urban noises, and people talking.
 These sounds may be recorded, “found,” or sampled; but are incorporated to help create an environment where one does not exist or bridge the gap between the recorded and the physical.

 So What Does Ambient Music Mean?

 Ambient music is many things to many people.
 At its core, it is about creating music that transcends the recording medium to invoke a mood and atmosphere.
 But at the same time, it is also not meant to fully transport the listener out of their own physical environment.
 In that sense, ambient music can be an accompaniment to the lived life.
 Neither subservient nor dominating, it is a utilitarian form of music that can lead or follow you through any task.
 Use it for studying, working, meditating, or dinner.
 The choice is yours, and all choices equally exist.